Blue Mackerel with Romesco Sauce

 Seafood Pot Pie

-Seafood Pot Pies Like this recipe?
+Seafood Pot Pies Like this seafood pot pie recipe?
 You’ll love my online Australian cooking class inspired by Matt Moran!
-I love pot pies as there’s no pastry base to fiddle around blind baking, just a flaky golden pastry lid.
-You can bake them in a ramekin, ovenproof bowl or soufflé dish and fill them with virtually anything […]
+I love a pot pie as there’s no pastry base to fiddle around blind baking, just a flaky golden pastry lid.
+You can bake them in a ramekin, ovenproof bowl or soufflé dish and fill […]

 Swordfish à la Bouillabaisse